• Skip to primary navigation

 • Set oven and prep baking sheets.
 Preheat the oven to 375°F, and line a couple of baking sheets with parchment paper.
 Set aside.

 • Make batter.
-In a large mixing bowl, combine the softened butter with the sugars and mix until it's smooth.
+In a large mixing bowl, combine the softened butter with the sugars, salt, pepper and vanilla, and mix until it's smooth.
 Then add the egg and mix until it's evenly incorporated.

-Add the baking soda to the flour, and gradually mix this into the batter.
-Mix only until you no longer see any dry areas of flour.
+Add the baking soda and flour and mix only until you no longer see any dry spots.

 Fold in the chocolate chips.